 The Hartford Historical Society is pleased to announce that it has received the ‘Institutional Advancement Award of Merit’ from the Vermont Historical Society at the Annual Meeting of the League of Local Historical Societies & Museums in Barre on November 1, 2013, in recognition of our book, ‘The Year in Photos 2011: Hartford Celebrates 250 Years’, and of improvements to our website www.hartfordhistory.org.
 We are honored to receive this award.
 The HHS has been working hard to improve the society and upgrade the Garipay House so that the citizens of Hartford can be even more proud of their historic town!

 Our headquarters, the Garipay House in Hartford Village, is undergoing renovations and a lot of great changes are taking place.
-We are usually open during the week when the “Open” flag is out, and hours vary so please call 802-296-3132 before coming or to make an appointment.
+We will be open Wed-Fri, 9am-1pm until further notice.
+Please call 802-296-3132 before coming or to make an appointment.
 Feel free to drop by and take a look!
-Copies of our book, “The Year in Photos 2011: Hartford, Vermont Celebrates 250 Years” may also be purchased here.
+Copies of our latest book, “History of White River Paper Company” and “The Year in Photos 2011: Hartford, Vermont Celebrates 250 Years” may also be purchased here.
 We look forward to your visit!

 Our own Martha Knapp has prepared presentations for children of all ages and can either come to your school or the schoolchildren can come and visit the Garipay House and learn about our rich local history.
 Public schools, private schools and home schoolers are all invited to contact Martha at (802) 296-3132.